sourabh-550/Data-Analysis-Agent/README.md

 8. The UI shows the answer and the detected category.

 > Kaggle dataset is used for training the classifier.
-> A clean, curated CSV is used for solution retrieval (to avoid noisy matches).
+> A clean, curated .json is used for solution retrieval (to avoid noisy matches).

 ---